Installer Directory

 HUG2

-Finance options for Heat Pumps
+Finance Options for Heat Pumps in the UK

 A factor to consider when pricing your system is the cost of any credit payments you’ll need to make.
 Obviously, if you have the money, you can ignore credit and any subsequent costs.
-Sure, you may find some suppliers offering interest free payments.
+Sure, you may find some suppliers offering interest-free payments.
 Even with this option though, you may lose some capital to inflation.

 Typically, the finance company will provide the renewable energy technology and the cost of installation in return for payments spread over a period of time.
 Depending on the type of agreement, the client may either come to own the technology at the end of the period, it may be sold by the company with the proceeds being split between client and company, or the company could retain it.
 The arrangements offered by finance companies will vary, however, and each company will offer different advice.
-It is therefore advisable to obtain quotes and agreement terms from a range of companies, based on clients’ energy needs and financial situation.
-Caution should also be taken when calculating one’s ability to make repayments, as the returns offered by some renewable technologies depend in large part on the weather.

 What about ground source heat pumps?

-With air source systems offering up to 300% more efficiency than fossil fuel boilers what can ground source systems do?
+With air source systems offering up to 300% - 400% more efficiency than fossil fuel boilers what can ground source systems do?
 You might want to sit down for this.
 Ground source heat pumps often operate at 400% of the efficiency of traditional boilers.
 Making them four times as efficient.
 However, it may surprise you to know that even at those levels of efficiency, you might not see much of a return on investment if you're replacing a modern efficient gas boiler.

-Replacing a modern gas boiler there will be a slight reduction in your annual bill just by using a heat pump.
-On the average bill, you can expect to see a saving of around £50 a year.
-However, if you can remove gas altogether, you can also save another £300 from your annual gas standing order.
-Remember though, it’s not all about cash.
-Sure, it’s nice to save some money and heat pumps create an ambient heat which is more comfortable and arguably healthier for you, but where heat pumps really excel is in the reduction of emissions.
+It’s nice to save some money and heat pumps create an ambient heat which is more comfortable and arguably healthier for you, but where heat pumps really excel is in the reduction of emissions.
 Heat pumps produce zero emissions and that’s a saving everyone can get behind.
 But why do they cost the same if heat pumps are more efficient?
 The reason is simple.
 Gas costs less per unit than the equivalent unit of electricity.

 If you're replacing an electric boiler, oil boiler or LPG boiler then the return on investment for an ASHP or GSHP becomes much more attractive.
 The tech will often completely pay for itself over time.